matyalatte/Texconv-Custom-DLL/docs/Build-on-Windows.md

 ## 4. More options

-There are more options for `build.sh`.
+There are more options for `build.bat`.

 ```console
 Usage: build.bat <options>